telerik/winforms-docs/chartview/features/legend.md

 RadChartView has built-in support for legends – descriptions about the charts on the plot.
-The items displayed in the legend
-        are series specific i.e. for the pie chart the data points are shown in the legend, whereas for line series only one item is shown for each series.
+The items displayed in the legend are series specific i.e. for the pie chart the data points are shown in the legend, whereas for line series only one item is shown for each series.

-##
-        Show Legend
+## Show Legend

 The __ShowLegend__ property of RadChartView controls whether the legend is visible or not.
-The default value is
+The default value is *false*.
-          *false*.
 The legend supports showing a legend title, which text can be set via the __LegendTitle__ property.
-        #_[C#] _

 {{source=..\SamplesCS\ChartView\Features\ChartViewLegend.cs region=ShowLegend}}
 {{source=..\SamplesVB\ChartView\Features\ChartViewLegend.vb region=ShowLegend}}